manguiatmarvin/osms/README.md

 Introduction
 ------------
 This application is meant to be used to support Sourcefit Philippines Employee and Client Management.
-This app has several perpectives
+This app has several perspectives

 1. CLIENT - will be able to cummunicate and track time table, work informations from   his/her service provider (sourcefit employee)